irmen/Pyro5/Readme.rst

   A thread is the "owner" of a proxy.
 Another thread can use _pyroClaimOwnership to take over.

-This package is still largely untested and in development.
+This library is still largely untested and in development.

 You should use Pyro4 instead for now: https://github.com/irmen/Pyro4